SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 <!--we'll need an up-to-date screenshot later, with the correct icon at the top, some nice names and descriptions on the cards, and at least one card showing an error-->

-Each card that is shown for an application has an actions menu (the three vertical dots that are shown at the top right of a card) which contains commands for managing the model (for example, to edit or remove the application).
+Each card that is shown for an application has an actions menu at the top which allows you to edit or remove the application.

 From this page, you can: